camuthig/shortcut-messenger/README.md

 * Migrate and run the application like any other Django app!

 To test webhook receival locally, [ngrok](https://ngrok.com) can be used.

+## Deploy to Cloud Run

+### Build and Deploy

+The project is designed to be be deployed and run using GCP Cloud Run.
+To build/deploy in this way, configure your `gcloud` CLI tool and run

+`gcloud run deploy service-name --source .`

+### Configure Secrets and Variables

+* Add the domain created by GCP for you servcie to an environment variable as `ALLOWED_HOSTS=["<domain>"]`
+* Add the following secrets to the GCP Secret Manager and link them to the deployed service
+    * SECRET_KEY - your Django application secret key
+    * SLACK_SIGNING_KEY - your Slack app's signing key
+    * SLACK_BOT_TOKEN - your Slack bot's auth token
+    * SHORTCUT_SECRET - The signing secret provied to Shortcut

 ## Add to Shortcut